nanos-world/docs/getting_started/ScriptingQuickStart.rst

 Creating your first Script
 --------------------------

-.. note:: Please check out :ref:`ServerManual` before proceeding to setup your server.
+.. note:: Please check out :ref:`ServerConfiguration` before proceeding to setup your server.

 In this example we will show you how to spawn a few :ref:`Prop`\s, spawn a :ref:`Character` for :ref:`Player`\s and interact with some :ref:`Events`.